-Oral Pathology • 2.0 Credits
+Oral Pathology [RE] • 2.0 Credits

-The course introduces students to commonly encountered oral diseases including their etiology, presentation, recognition, treatment, impact on dental treatment, and the need for referral for further evaluation.
-Extensive and correct documentation is stressed as well as collaboration with a dentist for definitive diagnosis. \$11.40 lab fee.
+This course introduces students to commonly encountered oral diseases including their etiology, presentation, recognition, treatment, impact on dental treatment, and the need for referral for further evaluation.
+Extensive and correct documentation is stressed as well as collaboration with a dentist for differential diagnosis.
 Prerequisite: Completion of DHYG 301, DHYG 302, DHYG 303, DHYG 304, DHYG 305, DHYG 306, DHYG 307, DHYG 310, and DHYG 312 with a minimum grade of 2.0.

-Periodontics I • 2.0 Credits
+Periodontics I [RE] • 2.0 Credits